 The Work-Study Program is an opportunity to participate in research-based projects and earn a supplemental income.
-You will also gain valuable experience connecting with various members of the SFU community and build your co-curricular record.
-Because a student’s first commitment is to his/her studies, Work-Study hours are flexible, on campus and supervised.
+You will also gain valuable experience connecting with various members of the SFU community.
+Because a student’s first commitment is to study, Work-Study hours are flexible, on campus and supervised.

 - have a demonstrated financial need (as assessed by SFU).

 - be enrolled full-time in an approved program in the term of application